 This chapter provides connector pinout, configuration, and troubleshooting information for the Foreign Exchange - Station (FXS) Voice port.
 This port is labeled Voice.
-See Appendix C for pinouts of this connector.
+See "Connector Pin-outs" on page 7 of Chapter 2 for pinouts of this connector.

 This port manages the flow of FXS voice traffic over the network.
 Each port encodes analog (voice, VF) signals to a digital bitstream at the local system for transmission over a T1 network.
 It also decodes the digital signals to analog at the remote system.